How to Choose a Managed Kafka Provider

 Running Kafka in your environment offers many benefits over third party hosted Kafka.
 Several providers, including Dattell, offer fully managed Kafka on your environment, whether on-prem or in the cloud.

 There is less risk exposure when Kafka is running in your environment.
-When choosing hosted Kafka, your company’s data, one of its most sensitive assets, is being handed over to a third party.
+When choosing hosted Kafka, your company’s data is being handed over to a third party.
 This third party now makes security decisions, and you lose oversight and overall control.
-Additionally, an unknown number of their employees and contractors could have access to your data and your Kafka implementation opening up a number of risks from data leaks to system downtime.

 You also lose ownership of your Kafka implementation when you use a hosted provider.
-For instance, say you choose to use a hosted Kafka offering.
-In that case, you do not own any piece of your Kafka implementation.
-If the host makes changes to their service, their pricing, their security, their response times, or any other number of changes that can affect your clusters you might be able to walk away from the provider, but you’re walking away empty handed.
+If the host makes changes to their service, pricing, versions supported, then you might be able to walk away from the provider, but you’re walking away empty handed.
 You need to start from scratch somewhere else.

-Managed Kafka on your environment, in contrast, is Kafka built in your environment.
-If you decide to part ways with your service provider, then you still have a Kafka cluster, one you own, and can either manage in-house or choose another managed Kafka provider.
+Managed Kafka in your environment, in contrast, is owned by you.
+If you decide to part ways with your service provider, then you still have a Kafka cluster and can either manage in-house or choose another managed Kafka provider.

-Thirdly, look for a fixed rate approach.
-You want to avoid being charged extra throughout the length of the contract.
+Finally, look for a fixed rate approach.
+You want to avoid extra, surprise fees.
 It makes it hard to budget, and can become much more expensive unexpectedly.

 Final Thoughts